Shotgun Shells for Target Practice: The Best of 2024

 Why We Chose It

 If you’re looking to shoot a lot without necessarily spending a lot, then as usual, Fiocchi has you covered, this time with their 12 gauge Target Load line.
-With bulk options hovering around $.45/round, and smaller packs coming in not much more than that, this is an extremely affordable option for high-volume shooters.
+With bulk options being extremely affordable, and smaller packs coming in not much more expensive, this is an extremely affordable option for high-volume shooters.

-Velocity is good, despite the low-brass shell and the 1oz shot load means it is legal for almost all shotgun events.
+The lower muzzle velocity and 1oz shot load means it is legal for almost all shotgun events.
 It also means it won’t beat your shoulder up too much if you’re shooting it all day, which is great for those of us running through boxes of shells at a time.

 The standard #7 ½ keeps it in line with what most people generally think of as a “normal” target load for birdshot, making it a great training or competition choice if you’re trying to save a little bit of money.